Annual Conference 2021 wrap up

 “These are challenging times, but, your faithfulness in giving has prepared our Annual Conference financially to move forward effectively in ministry with financial stability,” Vaughn said.

-The Rev. Carol Bruse presented a report from the Property Task Force, which she chaired for the past year.
+Rev. Dr. Carol Bruse presented a report from the Property Task Force, which she chaired for the past year.
 All Conference properties were reviewed, and the two most financially valuable became the focus: the former Bethany UMC, which the task force recommended listing for sale, and the Annual Conference office, which the group suggested maintaining for the next few years.